 Now, I know what you are thinking… Why the douberry am I putting Quinoa (the king of grains) into my flapjacks… Well thats a good question.

 About a month ago, when doing the catering for a vegan weekend event, I stumbled across a rather unusual quinoa breakfast dish which set my mind a-whirring.
 It was a sort-of quinoa and oat baked porridge.
 Cooked in the oven like a biscuit but soft and rather pancake like.
 In my opinion a bit of an odd one, the taste was good, but the texture was a bit like congealed wallpaper paste.
 I can’t say I cared much for it… Not one to give up on weird and wonderful new combinations, I wanted to find a way of using oats and quinoa together, successfully.
 So I spent last weekend in the test kitchen, quinoa upto my eyeballs, experimenting.
+I dont have any money on my pocket but thank God there is always who can i trust for a poor credit loans online decisionwhere you can money advance when you badly needed it in any situations.
 This is one of the recipes I came up with.
 Although not vegan (its includes butter, which can be substituted for coconut oil) I think it is rather a winner…

 These flapjacks are not overly sweet, so they are a great breakfast nibble for mornings on the go, or healthy afternoon snack… The seediness of the quinoa gives a nutty texture, whilst the oats do the mans work and bind the whole thing together.
 They are also blissfully sugar free, high in protein, and and supremely delicious, so really there is no excuse…